 - A compass task, which examines visual acuity, cognitive agility, and attention skills.

 - A trail marking test that measures visual-motor tracking and visual scanning abilities.
 For example, your therapist might have you draw a line across the page connecting various letters and numbers.

 Depending on the state you reside in, a doctor’s approval might be all you need.
 But some states do require a stroke patient to also pass an on-road driving test.

 Fortunately, according to a review of 30 studies involving over 1,700 stroke patients, more than half of all stroke patients will pass a driving safety test.
 However, most patients waited until about 9 months after their stroke to take their test, which allowed them time to recover their skills.

 If you do not pass your initial test, you may be eligible to use adaptive equipment, which can help restore your ability to drive.

 Adapting Your Car for Driving After Stroke

-In fact, it’s possible to adapt your car in ways that will allow you to drive after stroke.
+If you have chronic physical limitations after your stroke, that does not mean you will never drive again.
+In fact, it’s possible to adapt your car in ways that can allow you to drive after a stroke.

-There are a variety of tools available that can help make driving easier by adapting your car to your impairments.
+There are a variety of tools available that can help make driving easier for those with physical complications.
+Some examples of car adaptations include:

 - Spinner wheels, which attach to your steering wheel for one-handed steering